microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Path specs specified in `.gitignore` directly in the current working path are ignored.
 A `RepositoryInfo` object is generated if the current working path if a `.git` sub-directory is present.

-Detect uses matches the following file extensions:
+Detect uses the following file extensions:

 - Yaml - `.yaml` or `.yml`
 - Json - `.json`